-Furthermore, this Secondary Plan provides direction to support the continuation of the Bernard KDA's bus terminal function for the Town and Region.
-Additionally, this Secondary Plan acknowledges that the Bernard KDA is an intensification area located within the settlement designation in the Oak Ridges Moraine Conservation Plan and as such, provides policy direction to ensure that future development is appropriate for this sensitive environment.
-It is estimated that at build-out, the Secondary Plan area may accommodate a population in the range of 8,000 - 10,000 people and employment of approximately 1,200 - 2,000 jobs.
+Furthermore, this Secondary Plan provides direction to support the continuation of the Bernard KDA's bus terminal function for the City and Region.
+Additionally, this Secondary Plan acknowledges that the Bernard KDA is an intensification area located within the settlement designation in the Oak Ridges Moraine Conservation Plan and as such, it provides policy direction to ensure that future development is appropriate for this sensitive environment.
+In order to meet Regional Major Transit Station Area minimum density targets and targeted mix of land use in this area, at build-out this KDA should accommodate a minimum of approximately 4,000 residents and 1,300 jobs.
+Based on the planned density in this area, should new development reach the maximum density this Secondary Plan permits, it is estimated that at build-out, the Secondary Plan area may accommodate a population in the range of 10,600-11,300 people and employment of approximately 1,500-3,000 jobs.
 These estimates are approximate as assumptions on the average density of people and jobs anticipated were used.